 “That is exactly right, Xenon.
 You see, about a year before Socrates’s death, one of his students and a good friend of Plato’s, Euclides, left Athens and founded his own philosophical school in Megara.

 “Euclides combined what he learned from Socrates with the teachings of Parmenides.
 It was here that Plato became steeped in the teachings of the Eleatics, already having become familiar with the Ionic school of thought by reading Heraclitus and others.
 This gave Plato a well-rounded education, to say the least.
-At this time, he also became a student of Cratylus the Heraclitean and Hermogenes, who was of the Eleatic school.1 It appears that the spark lit by Socrates was not fanned into full flame, for Plato traveled throughout Italy, Sicily, and Egypt absorbing as much knowledge as he possibly could from many great teachers.
-But he was also exposed to other cultures which broadened his perspective on life, eventually giving a richness and depth to his teachings.”
+At this time, he also became a student of Cratylus the Heraclitean and Hermogenes, who was of the Eleatic school.1 Socrates did not fan the spark he lit into full flame, as Plato traveled throughout Italy, Sicily, and Egypt, absorbing as much knowledge as he possibly could from many great teachers.
+However, other cultures exposed him to different perspectives on life, which eventually gave a richness and depth to his teachings.”

 Suddenly, Xenon’s eyes brightened and he said, “I can now see Socrates’ influence on Plato.
 It is as clear as day.”

 “Well, Socrates said that the path to wisdom begins with realizing that we are ignorant.
 So rather than becoming a teacher soon after Socrates’ death, Plato continued to learn as much as he could from diverse schools of thought,” replied Xenon.